ipb-halle/MolecularFaces/readme.md

 ### Security warning

-Version 0.2.0 contains a serious security flaw in the <mol:molecule> component, which allows JavaScript code execution in the client via malicious molfiles.
+Versions 0.2.0 and 0.1.0 contain a serious security flaw in the `<mol:molecule>` component, which allows JavaScript code execution in the client browser via malicious molfiles.

 ### Maven